-Crispy skin, succulent chicken.
+Crispy skin, succulent chicken, with a burnt lemon gravy.
 That’s what you’ll end up with by following this recipe by Matt Preston from his Cook Book.
 I’ve made it many times because it’s easy, and doesn’t require many ingredients.
 It’s not quick though.
 For best results, prepare the chicken the night before.

 1 x 1.6kg free-range chicken

 3 x garlic cloves, smashed in their skins

 You can salt the chicken hours before, or even the night before for extra-crispy skin.

 To do this, dry the skin of the bird and cavity.
 Stuff 2 lemon halves into the cavity, along with the garlic and rosemary sprigs.
 Rub the entire bird – breasts, bottom, legs and wings – with olive oil and salt.
 Grind over a little pepper.

 If you’re doing this the night before, or well ahead of time, put the chicken in a dish or on a plate and keep it in the fridge.
 You’ll need to bring the chicken back to room temperature before roasting.